MarcKaufmann/narrow-bracketing-in-work-choices/README.md

-# narrow-bracketing-in-work-choices
+# Data Analysis for Narrow Bracketing in Effort Choices

-Code for data analysis of our experiment on narrow bracketing in work choices
+Code for data analysis of our experiment on narrow bracketing in work choices.